Butler-Freeport Community Trail

 Butler-Freeport Community Trail Description

-Located about 30 minutes northeast of Pittsburgh, the trail is nestled in the scenic wooded valley that follows Little Buffalo Creek to Buffalo Creek and on to the Allegheny River at Freeport.
-The surface of the trail comprises mostly crushed stone, with about a mile of asphalt south of the Monroe trailhead and the Buffalo Township Municipal Authority.
+The surface of the almost 20-mile trail is comprised mostly of crushed limestone, with about a mile of asphalt south of the Monroe trailhead and the Buffalo Township Municipal Authority.
 Mile and 0.5-mile markers line the trail, and restroom facilities along the trail are open seasonally, May–October.
-Cross-country skiing is permitted—as is horseback riding in designated areas during dry weather (see the Facebook page for updates).
+Cross-country skiing is permitted—as is horseback riding in designated areas during dry weather.

 Keen observers will spot old stone foundations and the remainders of brick kilns, and small dams and waterfalls also appear along the route.